hansj66/micro-bot/README.md

 You can watch one of the demo state machines in action here: https://youtu.be/_6B225iNg58

-# V2.1
+# V2.11
-There is an untested v2.1 in the Hardware folder.
-[2.1 Readme](https://github.com/rosmo-robot/micro-bot/tree/master/Hardware/V2.1#readme)
+There is an untested v2.11 in the Hardware folder.
+[See 2.11 Readme](https://github.com/rosmo-robot/micro-bot/blob/master/Hardware/V2.11/readme.md)

 # V2